ethansammiq/deal_desk/replit.md

 - **Unified Risk Detection**: Aligned Strategic Insights with Deals at Risk metric by combining flowIntelligence timing detection with business risk criteria.
 - **Simplified Multi-Department Approval Workflow**: Streamlined approval system with core and specialized departments, managing approval states within the workflow rather than as separate deal statuses.
 - **Lightweight AI Assessment Components**: DealGenieAssessment supports both full and compact modes for flexible integration.
 Compact mode provides essential AI insights (Overall Value Score, top-performing metric, recommendation) in a streamlined 120px interface, production-ready for potential Step 4 submission flow integration without API delay concerns.
+- **Tier Data Architecture (Single Source of Truth)**: Established tier records as the definitive source for all financial calculations throughout the application.
+Flat commit deals store their financial data in a single Tier 1 record, while tiered deals use multiple tier records that are aggregated for totals.
+All dashboard components, AI analysis, and financial displays now consistently use tier data aggregation instead of base deal records, ensuring 100% data consistency across the entire application.
+This architectural decision eliminates financial discrepancies and maintains data integrity across all deal types and user interfaces.

 **Key Features:**
 - **Deal Submission**: Supports both tiered and flat commit structures.